 Challenge: Valve leak test stands and characterization for rocket engines

 Leak testing takes place in a lab environment on Earth, designed to simulate conditions in space.
 These test stands must detect even the smallest of leak rates, requiring high accuracy mass flow and pressure instrumentation.

 One challenge encountered when selecting test stand equipment is the high operating pressures.
 Because testing rockets requires such high operating pressures, it can be a challenging to find suitable equipment.

-Dome-loaded regulators, which can handle high pressures and high flow rates, are therefore often used to control pressure in testing rocket components.
-But while these dome-loaded regulators can manage high pressures, they suffer from significant hysteresis due to the mechanics of the valve spring and the changing behavior of the valve depending on whether it is opening or closing.
-This can result in a non-repeatable process.
+A standard pressure controller is unlikely to meet these pressure requirements.
+Dome-loaded regulators can handle high pressures and high flow rates, and are therefore often used to control pressure in testing rocket components.
+However, these dome-loaded regulators experience significant hysteresis which can result in a non-repeatable process.